United States

 This is a step-by-step guide to assist you in complying with the Injury & Illness Prevention Program (IIPP).

-• Contact your Production Safety Representative to arrange a Safety Orientation Meeting for you and your Heads of Department.
+• Contact your Production Safety Representative when the production office opens.
 If you do not know who your Safety Representative is, contact the Warner Bros.
 Department of Safety & Environmental Affairs (S&EA) at (818) 954-2890.

 Step 2: Complete and Print Out the Production Safety Manual